-Kaylee recently completed her second year of law school at the Lincoln Alexander School of Law at Toronto Metropolitan University.
+Kate recently completed her second year of law school at the Lincoln Alexander School of Law.

-Shannon recently completed her second year of law school at Western University.
+James recently completed his second year of law school at Western University.

-Shane recently completed his second year of law school at Queen’s University Faculty of Law.
+Laheen recently completed her second year of law school at the University of Windsor’s Faculty of Law.